CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 Note: `m` stands for milicores. `500m` will be the equivalent of 0.5 cores, or in other words half of the time of a CPU core.

-Rahti 2 will enforce a maximum limit/request ratio of 5.
+Rahti 2 enforces a maximum limit/request ratio of 5.
 This means that the CPU or memory `limits` cannot be more than 5 times the `request`.
 So if the CPU request is 50m, the CPU limit cannot be higher than 500m.
 And if we wanted to increase the CPU limit to 1, we will have to increase as well the request to at least 100m.

 ## Cluster Quotas